 Content Marketing Myths 2: Content marketing is only for big companies

-Content Marketing Myths 3: Content marketing is too expensive
+Content Marketing Myths 3: Content marketing is a costly affair

 Fact: There are many ways to produce quality content without breaking the bank.
 You don’t need to hire a professional writer or designer; you can create most of your content yourself if you are well-versed with SEO.
 Also, if you do outsource, there are plenty of affordable options available, such as Fiverr and 99designs.